gamemann/web-desktop-app-launcher/README.md

 ### Website
 ![Website Preview](./preview/web-preview01.png)

-**NOTE** - I may improve design in the future, but wanted to create something simple for now.
+**NOTE** - I may improve the front-end web design in the future, but wanted to create something simple first.

 ## Technologies Used
 ### Desktop Application